Reik: 2015–present: Transition to urban music and successful singles

-While finishing its sixth studio album Des/Amor the band members began to feel frustrated with the state of Latin pop music and longed for a change.
-Espinoza recalled, “Traditional romantic pop was in a rut...We needed to renovate ourselves.”
+While finishing their sixth studio album Des/Amor, the band members began to feel frustrated with the state of Latin pop music and longed for a change.
+Espinoza recalled, "Traditional romantic pop was in a rut...We needed to renovate ourselves."
 The group enlisted reggaeton singer Nicky Jam in 2016 for a remix of "Ya Me Enteré" from Des/Amor, which became the group's first platinum-certified single.
-The band initially struggled with the transition from pop to urban music, with Eguía noting, “We were used to doing verse, pre-chorus, chorus, repeat, bridge, chorus.
-In the urban world, they're like, ‘hell no!’
-For them, it's introduction, chorus, the rap part, then second chorus.”
+The band initially struggled with the transition from pop to urban music, with Eguía noting, "We were used to doing verse, pre-chorus, chorus, repeat, bridge, chorus.
+In the urban world, they're like, 'hell no!'
+For them, it's introduction, chorus, the rap part, then second chorus."
 In May 2018, Reik released the single "Me niego" with Puerto Rican reggaeton singer Ozuna.
 "Me niego" won best Latin Pop Song of the Year at the 2019 Billboard Latin Music Awards.
 The song's accompanying music video was filmed in Miami and was described by Marjua Estevez of Billboard as a "heart-racing, action-packed drama".

-In November 2018, the band's collaboration with Colombian singer Maluma on the single "Amigos Con Derechos" became Reik's second number one song on the Billboard Latin Pop songs chart.
+In November 2018, the band's collaboration with Colombian singer Maluma on the single "Amigos Con Derechos" became Reik's second number-one song on the Billboard Latin Pop songs chart.
 "Amigos Con Derechos" discusses a couple that is in love but wants to remain "friends with benefits".
 The group continued collaborating with urban singers, with the band enjoying the "natural disposition that urban superstars have.
 They help each other in collaborations, and the union they have is admirable."
 In May 2019, the group renewed its contract with Sony Music Mexico.
-Reik made its first collaboration with a K-pop group in October 2019 when it collaborated with Korean pop group Super Junior on the song “One More Time (Otra Vez)”.
+Reik made its first collaboration with a K-pop group in October 2019 when it collaborated with Korean pop group Super Junior on the song "One More Time (Otra Vez)".
 The single debuted at number five on the Billboard Latin Pop Digital Song Sales chart.
 On 9 April 2020, the group performed a live virtual concert via YouTube while in quarantine during the COVID-19 pandemic with Navarro broadcasting from New York City, Ramírez from San Diego, and Marín from Playa del Carmen, Mexico.